github/opensource.guide/_articles/finding-users.md

 Take advantage of existing online communities and platforms to reach your audience.
 Online outreach is a great way to share and spread the word quickly, and you have the potential to reach a very wide audience.

 > Each program has very specific functions that only a fraction of users will find useful.
-Don’t spam as many people as possible.
+Don't spam as many people as possible.
 Instead, target your efforts to communities that will benefit from knowing about your project. - @pazdera, ["Marketing for open source projects"](http://radek.io/2015/09/28/marketing-for-open-source-projects-3/)

 If your open source project is a software project, you can probably find your audience on [Stack Overflow](http://stackoverflow.com/), [reddit](http://www.reddit.com), [Hacker News](https://news.ycombinator.com/), or [Quora](https://www.quora.com/).
 Find the channels where you think people will most benefit from or be excited about your work.
 Some ideas for sharing your project include: